LDMX-Software/ldmx-software.github.io/README.md

 write a basic redirect file which is then updated to the correct style by mdbook's HTML renderer.

 ### Old Links
-In order to prevent confusion, I've added in some symlinks from the old manual paths to the new paths.
+In order to prevent confusion, I've added some redirects to mdbook so that old paths to the reference manuals are still usable.
+If any future pages are moved/renamed, one should consider doing the same so that the page is still accessible.
-These are the `_doxygen/index.html` and `_sphinx/index.html` links and a similar strategy could be used in the future if other links wish to be deprecated.
-I don't see a reason to ever remove these links unless we can find a way to check that nobody is using them.